OWASP/owasp-mastg/Document/0x05h-Testing-Platform-Interaction.md

 - **Signature**: This permission is granted only if the requesting app was signed with the same certificate used to sign the app that declared the permission.
 If the signature matches, the permission will be granted automatically.
 This permission is granted at installation time.
 Example: `android.permission.ACCESS_MOCK_LOCATION`.
 - **SystemOrSignature**: This permission is granted only to applications embedded in the system image or signed with the same certificate used to sign the application that declared the permission.
 Example: `android.permission.ACCESS_DOWNLOAD_MANAGER`.

-A list of all permissions is in the [Android developer documentation](https://developer.android.com/guide/topics/permissions/requesting.html "Android Permissions").
+A list of all permissions is in the [Android developer documentation](https://developer.android.com/guide/topics/permissions/overview.html "Permissions overview").

 ##### Android 8.0 (API level 26) Changes

-The [following changes](https://developer.android.com/about/versions/oreo/android-8.0-changes#atap "Changes for all apps") affect all apps running on Android 8.0 (API level 26), even to those apps targeting lower API levels.
+The [following changes](https://developer.android.com/about/versions/oreo/android-8.0-changes#atap "Android 8.0 (API level 26) - Changes for all apps") affect all apps running on Android 8.0 (API level 26), even to those apps targeting lower API levels.

-- **Alert windows above other apps**: a new window type called `TYPE_APPLICATION_OVERLAY` must be used by apps having the [`SYSTEM_ALERT_WINDOW`](https://developer.android.com/reference/android/Manifest.permission.html#SYSTEM_ALERT_WINDOW "SYSTEM_ALERT_WINDOW") permission.
-This must replace the following window types used to display alert windows above other apps and system windows: `TYPE_PHONE`, `TYPE_PRIORITY_PHONE`, `TYPE_SYSTEM_ALERT`, `TYPE_SYSTEM_OVERLAY`, `TYPE_SYSTEM_ERROR`.
 - **Contacts provider usage stats change**: when an app requests the [`READ_CONTACTS`](https://developer.android.com/reference/android/Manifest.permission.html#READ_CONTACTS "READ_CONTACTS") permission, queries for contact's usage data will return approximations rather than exact values (the auto-complete API is not affected by this change).

 Apps targeting Android 8.0 (API level 26) or higher [are affected](https://developer.android.com/about/versions/oreo/android-8.0-changes#o-apps "Apps targeting Android 8.0") by the following: